Remembering Patrick Sercu

 The other thing I remember is Patrick’s patience and careful considered replies to my questions, many of which he’d answered many times before.
 He gave us all of his attention and two hours of his time, even indulging us when we asked if we could see the gold medal he won for the 1000 metres TT at the 1964 Tokyo Olympic Games.

 There was nothing from his cycling career on show in his house, even in the study where he took us to retrieve his gold medal from the back of a draw.
 The medal probably shone brighter for us than it did to him, and I’ll never forget seeing it.
 I’ll never forget the time we spent with him that day either.
-Rest in Peace Patrick, you will be missed, especially by me and Dave
+Rest in Peace Patrick, you are dearly missed, especially by me and Dave.